-Education is believed to be the only means for a developing nation like India to develop widely and hence the RTE (Right To Education) Act was implemented in the year 2009 enforcing free and compulsory education to all children between 6 to 14 years.
-RTE Act’s main goal has been to achieve 100% literacy rate across the country and increase the awareness levels.
+Education is believed to be the only means for a developing nation like India to develop widely.
+Hence, the RTE (Right To Education) Act was implemented in the year 2009, enforcing free and compulsory education to all children between the age of 6 to 14 years.
+RTE Act’s main goal has been to achieve 100% literacy rate across the country and to increase the learning levels.

 Kriti works with the Department of Education to share the concerns regarding teacher attendance, performance and school infrastructure.
-Over a period of time we have seen that as school enrolment improves, the department allocates more teachers to the schools.
-With better infrastructure and support, it is also easier to attract government teachers to take up posting in the school and thus the school improves and sustains at a higher level than before the intervention.
-Advocacy towards sustainability of the government schools with better government support is a key element of the project
+Over a period of time, we have seen that as school enrollment improved, the department allocated more teachers to the schools.
+With better infrastructure and support, it is also easier to attract government teachers to take up posting in the school and thus, the school improves and sustains at a higher level than before the intervention.
+Advocacy towards sustainability of the government schools with better government support is a key element of the project.

 This project aims to teach students Mathematics through activity based learning and encourages them to pick up concepts through regular practice.

 Math lab program was initiated with the support of teachers from Vidyaranya High School.
 A resource person was appointed by Kriti and 2 weeks of observation and training was given by the resource team.
 A proper action plan was developed to implement the program for classes one to three in MGN, Shaikpet and BJR schools.
 A Math lab trainer visits the schools on a weekly schedule and conducts hands-on activities with the support of class teachers.
 Block periods are allotted for each session.